Tingting0618/Logistic_Regression/README.md

 - Regularization
   - Just like the other linear models, Logistic Regression models can be regularized using ℓ1 or ℓ2 penalties.
 Scikit-Learn actually adds an ℓ2 penalty by default.
 - Softmax Regression/Multinomial Logistic Regression
+  - Whereas binary classifiers distinguish between two classes, multiclass classifiers (also called multinomial classifiers) can distinguish between more than two classes.
   - The Logistic Regression model can be generalized to support multiple classes directly, without having to train and combine multiple binary classifiers.
 This is called Softmax Regression, or Multinomial Logistic Regression.

 ## Learn More